sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

-First note that, while the the example above is ordered in a sensible way, with commands grouped by what they are defining (*e.g.* temperature, pressure, van der Waals interactions, *etc.*), the order in which the individual commands are written should not matter.
+First note that, while the the example above is ordered in a sensible way, with commands grouped by what they are defining (*e.g.* temperature, pressure, van der Waals interactions, *etc.*), the order in which the individual commands are written does not matter.
 Having said that, we would recommend grouping commands affecting similar simulation aspects together to help future readability.
 Also, if the same command appears twice in a ``.mdp`` file, the second appearance will override the first.